Is your water working hard enough for you?

 - Centre Pivot Lateral Move (CPLM): CPLM systems can apply small amounts of water at each application, allowing for more frequent irrigations to meet crop water demand.
 These systems can reduce labour requirements, but on-going energy costs will be higher than surface systems and should be carefully considered in any investment decision.
 For more, read the Centre Pivot Lateral Move report, found under Publications below.

-- Subsurface Drip (SSD) irrigation: SSD irrigation systems require a significant capital investment making reliable of water supply an important consideration.
+- Subsurface Drip (SSD) irrigation: SSD irrigation systems require a significant capital investment, making reliability of water supply an important consideration before making this investment.
 SSD systems usually operate at lower pressure than other irrigation systems, reducing energy costs.
 SSD systems achieve very high WUE when operated correctly.
 For more, read the drip irrigation case study, found under Publications below.

-- Bankless channels: Bankless irrigation systems remove the need for siphons, significantly reducing labour requirements.
-Bankless systems also result in better machine efficiency.
+- Siphonless/Bankless channels: These irrigation systems remove the need for siphons, significantly reducing labour requirements.
+Siphonless/bankless systems also result in better machine efficiency.
 Structural design varies, but generally involves high flow rates with all furrows in each bay irrigated at once.
 However, there is no evidence that WUE is improved.
 For more, read the CottonInfo bankless channels fact sheet, found under Publications below.

 The four types of irrigation system designs have been compared in a trial at ‘Keytah,’ Moree, conducted by the Gwydir Valley Irrigator’s Association (GVIA) (with support from CRDC, the National Water Commission and Sundown Pastoral Company).
 This is the only trial of its kind in Australia.
 You can read the findings in the Spring 2014 edition of the CRDC publication Spotlight.